ZykeDev/darklingo-addons/README.md

 ## Contributing

 Is there a Duolingo Addon or Extension that doesn't work well with the Darklingo++ Userstyle?
-Feel free to file an Issue letting me know.
+Feel free to file an [issue](https://github.com/ZykeDev/darklingo-addons/issues) letting me know.
-If you plan on contributing to this project, please read the [Contribution Guidelines](CONTRIBUTING.md) and the [Contributor Code of Conduct](CODE_OF_CONDUCT.md) first.
+If you plan on contributing youtself, please make sure to read the [Contribution Guidelines](CONTRIBUTING.md) and [Contributor Code of Conduct](CODE_OF_CONDUCT.md) first.